1001bit/OnlineCanvasGames/README.md

 1. To get started with **Online Canvas Games**, ensure you have Docker installed on your machine.
 2. Clone the repository and navigate to the project directory.
-3. Create your own `.env` in the root directory based on the `example.env`
+3. Create your own `.env` in the root directory based on the `.env.example`

 ## Running and building the Application